 Zoie Lafis serves as Executive Director at the Center for Hellenic Studies in Washington, DC, since 1996.
 She studied Political Science and Economics at Wellesley College in Wellesley, MA, and before her appointment at CHS she worked for the National Museum of Women in the Arts as an administrator.
 See M. Zoie Lafi's bio.

-Gregory Nagy, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University, and Director of the Center for Hellenic Studies, Washington, D.C., Harvard University
+Gregory Nagy, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University

 Gregory Nagy is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
-Since 2000, he has also served as Director of the Center for Hellenic Studies in Washington, DC and Nafplio, Greece.
+For 21 years (2000-2021) he served as Director of the Center for Hellenic Studies in Washington, DC.
 See Gregory Nagy's bio.